 Since hosting the basketball preliminaries at the 1976 Olympics, the Centre Étienne-Desmarteau has expanded its focus to gymnastics, indoor soccer and ice hockey – with two ice rinks, no less.

 Host to the weightlifting section of the 1976 Olympics, the Saint-Michel Arena is now a multi-purpose space used for hockey and speed skating, amongst other uses.
-In 2018, a $21-million renovation project was announced to update the facilities back to Olympian standards.
+A recent $21-million renovation project helped update the facilities back to Olympian standards.